engrmahabub/wee/syntax/structure.md

 * Program _module_, _system_ and _extend_ files do not have _rogue_ statements;

 ## External Code
-In level external code can be imported like this:
+In Wee external code can be imported like this:

 **Imports:**